pliablepixels/simpleYolo/README.md

 =======================
 By dead simple, I mean dead simple.

 - This module doesn't bother cloning/building darknet.
-Build it whichever way you want, and simplxiye make `libdarknet.so` accessible to this module.
+Build it whichever way you want, and simply make `libdarknet.so` accessible to this module.

 - Modify `cfg/coco.data` `names=` to point to where you have the labels (typically `coco.names`)
 - See [example.py](https://github.com/pliablepixels/simpleYolo/blob/master/example.py)